JRBoland/sc_ta/README.md

 Technical Assessment for SeenCulture

+To run the programs, clone this repo, navigate to the directory using the command line, and run `python problem_1.py` or `python problem_2.py`

 Resources are given in more detail with the attached reflections on problems and approach:
 - [Reflections on problems and approach](reflection_on_problems_and_approach.pdf)
 - [Approach for problem 2](approach_problem_2.pdf)

 Problem 1 resources:\
 https://www.w3schools.com/python/python_classes.asp \